- BSX Insight

 After humans had settled the land and started to raise crops and animals, they could run with a purpose.

 Ancient Egyptians, Greeks, and Persians relied upon messengers whose job was to travel long distances.
 Did they not have horses back then?
-Human messengers were able to run on steep hills and inaccessible terrain, which was not possible with horses.
-This is what you should keep in mind when doing hill sprints.
+Human messengers could run on steep hills and inaccessible terrain, which was impossible with horses.
+This is what you should keep in mind when making hill sprints.

 King Taharka of Egypt made his soldiers run 100km to keep fit in the late 7th century BCE.
 Although the ultramarathon may have originated in Egypt, King Taharka didn’t actually invent it.
 He just wanted his soldiers to be fit.